What Happens to Your Body When You Eat a Bag of Potato Chips

 When the idea of a snack food comes to mind, there's a good chance you immediately think of a bag of potato chips.
 They're crunchy, crispy, greasy, and oh so delicious.
 Plus, it's very easy to eat an entire bag of chips in one sitting.
 It's a truly beloved comfort food, and served alongside some dip, well, you just went ahead and elevated the beloved crisper.

-Well, sit back and relax—preferably without a bag of chips—as we divulge the hidden truths of what goes on in your body whenever you eat a bag of potato chips.
-(Instead of stocking up on chips, why not try out any of these 21 Best Healthy Cooking Hacks of All Time?)
+Well, sit back and relax—preferably without a bag of chips—as we divulge the hidden truths of what goes on in your body when you eat a bag of potato chips.
+(Instead of stocking up on chips, try out any of The 7 Healthiest Foods to Eat Right Now.)

 You can gain weight.